Determination of the spin and parity of all-charm tetraquarks: Discussion

-This advancement in understanding exotic hadrons was enabled by the study of all-heavy tetraquarks and it brings us closer to uncovering their true nature beyond the traditional quark model.
+This advancement in understanding exotic hadrons was enabled by the study of all-heavy tetraquarks and it brings us closer to uncovering their internal structure.
 Although our findings do not definitively distinguish between tightly-bound tetraquark and meson-meson molecular models, they provide constraints on the possible internal structures and favour the tightly-bound scenario.